Do you want to extend your personal diving skills and plan and lead dives for others?

 - Russell Blything, Wreake Valley SAC

-This course is perfect for BSAC members who want to take a more active role in their club.
+This course is perfect for BSAC members who want to take a more active role in their club and/or become an Open Water Instructor.

-To enrol on a Dive Leader course you must have successfully completed a Sport Diver course (or have equivalent certification from another recognised training agency) and be aged 14 years or older.
+To enrol on a Dive Leader course you must have successfully completed a Sports Diver course, other agency equivalent and have a nitrox qualification.
+You must also be aged 14 years or older.

 Sports Divers aged between 12 and 14 can complete the elements of Dive Leader training that do not require diving deeper than 20m.